 Famed Cocowalk is a fusion of business, leisure and, surprisingly, nature.
 Reinvigorated for the 21st century, it’s an eclectic space of creativity, relaxation, prosperity, and fun.
 Businesses thrive in the energetic atmosphere.
 Locals and visitors can’t get enough of the high-end boutiques and galleries, fine dining, bistro cafes, live entertainment. and music.
 Even the 15-screen luxury movie theater is a culinary treat, serving small-plate snacks, desserts, and an impressive collection of international wines and beers.

 You don’t want to pass up seafood when dining on Biscayne Bay, and one of the best options in town is Sapore di Mare, an Italian-seafood fusion restaurant.
 Charming and neighborhood-centric, the menu here features classic favorites such as lobster ravioli, along with noteworthy signatures, such as spaghetti with sea urchin.
 Few places can top Ariete for elegance, creativity, and ambiance.
 This award-winning restaurant prides itself on its “concept without borders,” pairing the traditional with the peculiar, and seasonal offerings with spur of the moment inspiration.
-Unique tableside experiences such as The Rohan Duck A La Presse and the Versos Sencillos, make the Ariete experience unforgettable.
+Unique tableside experiences such as the Canard a la Presse and the Versos Sencillos, make the Ariete experience unforgettable.

 How About Outdoor Fun?